silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	}

 ```

+In cases where the argument list exceeds the maximum line length, you may introduce line breaks.
 Additional arguments to the function or method must be indented one additional level beyond the function or method declaration.
 A line break should then occur before the closing argument paren,
 which should then be placed on the same line as the opening brace of the function